mickgraham/google-cybersecurity-professional-certificate/Activities/4.1. File Permissions in Linux/Activity Instructions.md

 ### Step 2: Access supporting materials

-* **instructions-for-including-sql-queries.docx:** The Instructions for including SQL queries document provides instructions and best practices for including samples of SQL queries in the portfolio activity
+* **instructions-for-including-sql-queries.docx:** The Instructions for including SQL queries document provides instructions and best practices for including samples of SQL queries in the activity
-* **table-formats.docx:** The Table formats document describes how the tables used for the portfolio activity are organised
+* **table-formats.docx:** The Table formats document describes how the tables used for the activity are organised

 ### Step 3: Retrieve after hours failed login attempts